aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.7.rst.txt

     However, sometimes it is because the name is used before being defined or given a value.

-    In your program, `x` is an unknown name.
+    In your program, no object with the name `x` exists.
     A type hint found for `x` in the global scope.
     Perhaps you had used a colon instead of an equal sign and wrote